 - Shadow of the Tomb Raider: $59.99

 Our list of the best Stadia games wouldn’t be complete without at least one fighting game, and Mortal Kombat 11 edges out SNK’s Samurai Shodown for the spot.
 Despite the quick reaction times needed to play fighting games competitively, input lag is hardly perceptible in MK11 for Stadia, provided you have a stable internet connection.

 Mortal Kombat 11 offers the same gory, over-the-top action as the earlier entries in the series, including the return of some of the most iconic characters thanks to a time- and dimension-bending story campaign that’s as corny as it is fun.
-Beneath it all is a solid fighting game with tons of single-player content to work though when you’re not mashing buttons against online opponents.
+Beneath it all is a solid fighting game with tons of single-player content to work through when you’re not mashing buttons against online opponents.

 - Mortal Kombat 11: $49.99